 Admission Process

-Applications for the MS Aerospace Engineering for Fall 2023 will open on Oct 1, 2023.
+Applications for the MS Aerospace Engineering for Fall 2024 will open on October 1, 2023.
 The application to SDSU Aerospace Engineering Master’s program requires two steps.
 The first is the application through the “Cal State Apply” and the follow-up submission of support documents using the “Interfolio” application.
 A detailed description of this is shown below.
-The deadlines for submitting the application for the first step (through Cal State Apply) is February 01, 2023 and the second step (through Interfolio) and all supporting documents are due by April 1, 2023.
+The deadlines for submitting the application for the first step (through Cal State Apply) is February 1, 2024 and the second step (through Interfolio) and all supporting documents are due by March 1, 2024.

-Fall 2023 GRE Information:
+Fall 2024 GRE Information:

-The GRE requirement has been temporarily waived for the 2023 Fall applications to the SDSU Master of Science in Aerospace Engineering program due to the influence of the COVID19 pandemic.
+The GRE requirement has been temporarily waived for the 2024 Fall applications to the SDSU Master of Science in Aerospace Engineering program due to the influence of the COVID19 pandemic.

 If Applicants have already completed the GRE tests and would like to include their scores with their application as supplementary materials, they may choose to do so.